When Do You Use “Quotation Marks”?

 Nothing fancy about that.
 When someone starts talking, open the quotation marks.
 When they stop, close the quotation marks.
 Make sure your ending punctuation is inside the quotes.

-2. Quotation marks designate titles of poems, articles or shorter works of writing.
+2. Quotation marks designate titles of poems, articles or shorter works.

 Robert Frost’s “Stopping By Woods on a Snowy Evening” is one of my earliest memories of exposure to poetry.
-“Hemingway’s Brush Strokes” is the most popular post on the Write Practice.
+“How to Use Either, Neither, Or, and Nor Correctly” is the most popular post on The Write Practice.

-Any time you are making reference to a scholastic article, newspaper article, or anything similar, use quotation marks around the title of the article/poem/blog post.
+Any time you are making reference to a scholastic article, newspaper article, or anything similar, use quotation marks around the title of the article/poem/blog post/song/TV episode/etc.

 3. Quotation marks reveal the use of sarcasm, irony, euphemisms, or slang.